pawanpaudel93/web-bundlr/README.md

 ## Usage <a name = "usage"></a>

-In the initial phase for the project we will go through steps on how to use web-bundlr in your projects to push react and next.js web apps.
+Lets go through steps on how to use web-bundlr in your projects to deploy apps.

 ### ReactJS & NextJS
 > ReactJS